BANKRUPTCY FALLOUT FROM THE COVID-19 PANDEMIC

 If the pandemic passes soon enough, we could witness a massive resurgence for countless businesses.
 Restaurants have weathered the lockdown by offering takeout and delivery services, and some are starting to allow outdoor seating while adhering to social distancing guidelines.
 While the auto industry is in a massive slump due to travel restriction and lockdown orders, analysts predict that there will be a large increase in demand for new cars once travel restrictions lift due to pent-up demand and likely mistrust of public transportation due to Coronavirus concerns.

 HOW DOES BANKRUPTCY WORK?

 Bankruptcy is a court proceeding for individuals and businesses that cannot afford to pay their bills.
-When a company files for bankruptcy, a court-appointed trustee and a judge will carefully review all of their financial information.
+When a company files for chapter 11 bankruptcy, a court-appointed trustee and a judge will carefully review all of their financial information.
 Bankruptcy can provide the company filing for it with the chance to restructure, reduce, or even completely discharge some debts.

 The company applying for bankruptcy must provide the court with a complete and detailed list of their debts, income, assets, and operational expenses.
 The court needs this information to determine the company’s ability to pay its debts and to decide which type of debt relief would apply best to the company’s situation.

 HOPE AND RISK IN THE FUTURE

 COVID-19 has dramatically reshaped how the American people work and do business.
 Small businesses are some of the companies hit hardest by the economic fallout of the COVID-19 pandemic, and since they comprise more than 98% of the nation’s economy it is easy to see why so many analysts are worried about the future of the country’s economy as the pandemic lockdown situation continues to evolve.
 As many as 40% of American small businesses may close before October of this year, but there is also a chance that resurging companies could reinvigorate the economy in new, surprising ways.